kaltura/developer-platform-docs/documentation/player-portal/android/playlist-android.md

 By configuration:

-available for playlist level or media level
+Available for playlist level or media level

 ```java
 basicPlaylistIdOptions.countDownOptions = CountDownOptions(5000, true)